rust-lang/rust/doc/rust.md

 parameters to allow methods of that interface to be called on values of that type.

-#### Crust functions
+#### Extern functions

-Crust functions are part of Rust's foreign function interface, providing the opposite functionality to [native modules](#native-modules).
-Whereas native modules allow Rust code to call foreign code, crust functions allow foreign code to call Rust code.
-They are defined the same as any other Rust function, except that they are prepended with the `crust` keyword.
+Extern functions are part of Rust's foreign function interface, providing the opposite functionality to [foreign modules](#foreign-modules).
+Whereas foreign modules allow Rust code to call foreign code, extern functions with bodies defined in Rust code _can be called by foreign code_.
+They are defined the same as any other Rust function, except that they are prepended with the `extern` keyword.

 ~~~
-crust fn new_vec() -> [int] { [] }
+extern fn new_vec() -> [int] { [] }
 ~~~

-Crust functions may not be called from Rust code, but their value may be taken as an unsafe `u8` pointer.
+Extern functions may not be called from Rust code, but their value may be taken as an unsafe `u8` pointer.

 ~~~
-# crust fn new_vec() -> [int] { [] }
+# extern fn new_vec() -> [int] { [] }
 let fptr: *u8 = new_vec;
 ~~~

-The primary motivation of crust functions is to create callbacks for native functions that expect to receive function pointers.
+The primary motivation of extern functions is to create callbacks for foreign functions that expect to receive function pointers.

 ### Type definitions